dnhtmir/dnhtmir.github.io/content/posts/0000-local-ai-setup/posts.md

 - `podman run -d`: start container in the background.
 - `--network isolated-llm-container-net`: custom network shared only with related containers.
 - `--device /dev/kfd`, `--device /dev/dri`: expose GPU devices for ROCm access.
-- `-v ollama:/root/.ollama`: persistent volume for Ollama data/config.
+- `-v ollama:/root/.ollama`: persistent volume for `ollama` data/config.
 - `-p 127.0.0.1:11434:11434`: expose service to host only.
 - `-p 192.168.122.1:11434:11434`: expose service to VMs on the NAT/VM network.
 - `--security-opt label=type:container_runtime_t`: Adjusts the SELinux label applied to the container process.
 This can be required on SELinux‑enforcing systems (like Fedora) to let the container access certain host resources (e.g., GPUs).
 On systems without SELinux, this flag is usually unnecessary.
 Be aware that changing SELinux labels can reduce confinement if misused, so apply it only when needed.
 More details about this option can be found [here](https://docs.podman.io/en/v4.6.0/markdown/options/security-opt.html).